 We strictly use the cap of the reishi mushroom for extraction.

 Yes.
-This is made from Ganoderma lucidum which is red reishi.
+This is made from Ganoderma lucidum, now known as Ganoderma lingzhi which is red reishi.

 5 Defenders contains the following extracts: